nikitavoloboev/data/looking-back/2018/january-2018.md

 ## Highlights
 - [Added all the Keyboard Maestro macros I use and love to my macOS repo](https://github.com/nikitavoloboev/my-mac-os/tree/master/km).
+- Started working through [Leetcode](https://github.com/nikitavoloboev/leetcode) problems and preparing for interviews.
+- Stopped using FB.
+Deleted the account.

 ## Changes
 - Started using Trello a lot more.
+- Moved to using Sublime Text more for editing wiki.
+And generally optimised a lot of my wiki editing so I can edit any wiki entry in seconds.
+	- This wiki as it stands now is only the beginning.
+I think I laid a good foundation for it going forward.
+I do need to write full articles more often too though.